Employer Sponsored Visas

 Yes, an Australian employer can sponsor and employ an overseas worker.
 To do so, the employer will need to prove that they can’t find a suitable Australian citizen or permanent resident to fill the job vacancy and will need to become an approved sponsor.

 In most cases, employers can only sponsor skilled workers who are qualified in an eligible occupation listed on the Skilled Occupation List.
-Employer-sponsored visas can be granted on either a temporary or permanent basis, too.
+Employer-sponsored visas can be granted on either a short-term or permanent basis, too.

 Learn more in our ultimate guide to employer-sponsored visas.